 We are human rights organisation and as human rights organisations, we believe in democratic rights.
 We believe that the resolution of Jammu and Kashmir has to be democratic in its orientation.
 Referendum is the best way to resolve the Jammu and Kashmir problem.

-India boasts about it’s credentials of democracy.
-Therefore Indian Government and Indian people, who believe in democracy, should have no objection to this democratic principle and democratic mechanism of resolution of Jammu and Kashmir dispute.
+India boasts about its credentials of democracy.
+Therefore Indian Government and Indian people, who believe in democracy, should have no objection to this democratic principle and mechanism of resolution of Jammu and Kashmir dispute.

-What majority want in your opinion?
+What majority wants in your opinion?
 To go with Pakistan, remain with India or to become independent?

-I think majority always want a solution outside of India.
+I think majority always wants a solution outside of India.
 Anything which is not Indian occupation, majority is happy with that.
-But in the given circumstances, as the hostility in the discourse of Government of India has increased.
-When they are talking more about integral part.
-When they are against the Independent Kashmir.
-That’s the reason why you would see there is an increased expression of pro-Pakistanism in Kashmir.
+But in the given circumstances, since hostility in the discourse of Government of India has increased and they talk more about the integral part and are against independent Kashmir, you see there is an increased expression of pro-Pakistanism in Kashmir.

 You were stopped from boarding a flight to Geneva.
 What was your first reaction at that time?

-I was of course very unhappy and very agitated that I have not been allowed to go to United Nations.
+I was of course very unhappy and very agitated that I had not been allowed to go to United Nations.
 But I understood that this is how state gives you feedback.
-If the government is not happy with you, at some point of time, government will Express that unhappiness.
+If the government is not happy with you, at some point of time, government will express that unhappiness.
 It depends on the government, how ugly it wants to be, in giving their feedback.
-Government of India choose its ugly way of giving me feedback that they were unhappy with me and I was not allowed to board the flight to Geneva.
+Government of India chose its ugly way of giving me a feedback that they were unhappy with me by preventing me from boarding a flight to Geneva.
 They were worried about my Participation in 33rd session of the United Nations Human rights council.

-The reason was clearly our work.
-The work which we have done over last many years and through that work, the kind of lobbying which we do now at international level.
-The government was not happy with that.
+The work which we have done for past many years and with that work, the kind of lobbying which we do now at international level, the government was not happy.
 I don’t know how human rights defenders can make a government happy.

 Do you think the govt was trying to send a message to youngsters in Kashmir that if an eminent and well known human rights defender can be charged with PSA….anything can be done with the unknown faces?

-That was also and added messaging of it.
-They wanted to give a message to the people of Jammu and Kashmir.
-Particularly the educated young people.
-That if they can arrest the person with my credentials, anyone else can be arrested.
-They wanted to create a scare campaign amongst the young people.
+That was also an added message to it.
+They wanted to give a message to the people of Jammu and Kashmir particularly the educated young people that if they can arrest the person with my credentials, anyone can be arrested.
+They wanted to create a scare campaign among young people.

-But I don’t think that they achieved any success with that.
-Because since my arrest and then my release, nothing has changed.
-The fear is being used and overused by the state but people at the Grass root level, particularly younger people, they are not feeling scared at all.
-They are coming out, protesting.
-Despite the fact that they know the consequences could be either Bullet, pellet or arrest.
+But I don’t think they achieved any success in it Because since my arrest and my release nothing has changed.
+The fear is being used and overused by the state but people at the grass root level, particularly younger people, they are not feeling scared at all.
+They are coming out, protesting despite the fact that they know the consequences could be either bullet, pellet or arrest.